 Make sure your youngsters are light-saber ready for any adventures by signing them up for Jedi Training Academy.
 Travel into the deep and see Dory and the gang on the Finding Nemo Submarine Voyage , or zap your opponents with lasers in Toy Story-inspired Buzz Lightyear Astro Blasters.
 For more galactic explorations, blast off on Space Mountain.

-Rev up for retro fun in at Cars Land, the star attraction in Disney California Adventure Park.
+Rev up for retro fun in at Cars Land, one of the star attractions in Disney California Adventure Park.
 This colorful high-octane “land” recreates the world of Radiator Springs from the Cars animated movie series.
-The tongue-in-cheek nod to Route 66 icons include comfort foods at Flo’s V8 Café, the Cozy Cone Motel, and the colorful rocky outcroppings and Southwest landscapes of the Cadillac Range.
+The tongue-in-cheek nod to Route 66 icons include comfort foods at Flo’s V8 Café and the colorful rocky outcroppings and Southwest landscapes of the Cadillac Range.
+At the Cozy Cone Motel—the main character meet-and-greet spot—stop for a churro, soft serve ice cream, or the Chili Cone Queso (chili, cheese, and corn chips served in a bread cone).

 Of course, what would a trip to Cars Land be without a road trip?
 So buckle up for the ride of your life on the Radiator Springs Racers, where you’ll come grill-to-grill with Lightning McQueen, Doc Hudson, and other favorite characters from the movie.
-And at Mater’s Junkyard Jamboree, take a hoedown-style spin on dancing tractors.
+Your six-person car will race side-by-side with your competition, zooming over hills and through turns at high speeds en route to the finish line.
+Although the ride picks up some speed and features a few dips, the coaster is incredibly smooth.
+Take advantage of Disneyland’s FASTPASS service for this ride to avoid lines, available in the park or on the Disney MaxPass app.

 While Cars Land grabs much of the spotlight in Disney California Adventure Park, there are plenty of other amazing attractions in this part of the resort.
 A ride that ranks as one of the resort’s biggest crowd pleasers is Soarin’ Round the World in Grizzly Peak Airfield.
 Strap yourself into simulated hang gliders to swoop through the air and get bird’s-eye views of iconic locations around the globe, such as the Great Pyramids of Egypt, Sydney Harbour, and two places that inspired features in the Magic Kingdom: the Matterhorn in the Swiss Alps and the “Sleeping Beauty” castle in Bavaria.